-The DSL monitors the electronic/paper case management system.
+The DSL monitors the safeguarding management system.
 My Concern is used to record concerns about children, ensuring that the quality of information is accurate, proportionate, timely and assessment/referrals are made appropriately.
-The recording and storing of information are kept in-line with the Data Protection Act 2018 and General Data Protection.
-The safeguarding and child protection records are kept in a secure location, away from academic records and there is a clear recording process of transfer, in or out, which if paper file transfer, using the transfer of records form which is signed by the sending and receiving settings and a copy of this form kept by both.
+The recording and storing of information are kept in-line with the Data Protection Act 2018 and UK General Data Protection.

+The safeguarding and child protection records are kept in a secure location, away from academic records.
+There is a robust process of the transfer, both in and out, of these records and the clear recording of this.